poliastro/poliastro/README.md

 [![mailing](https://img.shields.io/badge/mailing%20list-groups.io-8cbcd1.svg?style=flat-square)](https://groups.io/g/poliastro-dev)
 [![Join the chat at http://chat.poliastro.space/](https://img.shields.io/matrix/poliastro:matrix.org.svg?style=flat-square)](http://chat.poliastro.space/)

+poliastro is an open source (MIT) pure Python library for interactive Astrodynamics and Orbital Mechanics, with a focus on ease of use, speed, and quick visualization.
+It provides a simple and intuitive API, and handles physical quantities with units.

+Some features include
-poliastro is an open source pure Python package dedicated to problems arising in Astrodynamics and Orbital Mechanics, such as orbit propagation, solution of the Lambert\'s problem, conversion between position and velocity vectors and classical orbital elements and orbit plotting, focusing on interplanetary applications.
-It is released under the MIT license.
+orbit propagation, solution of the Lambert\'s problem, conversion between position and velocity vectors and classical orbital elements and orbit plotting, among others.
+It focuses on interplanetary applications, but can also be used to analyze artificial satellites in Low-Earth Orbit (LEO).

 ```python
 from poliastro.examples import molniya